Walking or riding along the Strand Townsville is one of the best things to do in Townsville in 2021.

 Breakwater Marina Townsville with Casino in the background marks the end of the Strand Walk

-You’ll often hear Townsville locals say they’re going to “do the Strand” and judging by the amount of camper-vans parked there daily many travellers agree.
+You’ll often hear Townsville locals talking about “doing the Strand” and judging by the amount of camper-vans parked there daily travellers agree.

 It’s best to walk the Strand before 10 am or after 4 pm to beat the mid-day heat.
-For people who work in Townsville CBD it’s the perfect walk before and after work walk.
+For people who work in Townsville CBD it’s the perfect before and after work walk.
 Riding is great any time of day.

-Mothers with strollers rule the Strand pathways in the morning after work has begun and before the work crowd return for lunch away from the office.
+Mothers with strollers rule the Strand pathways in the morning, before the work crowd return for lunch away from the office.
 There is a time of day for everyone to enjoy the Strand.